samsamsam34/samsamsam34.github.io/research.md

 title: "Research"
 ---

 I am a member the geospatial snow water and ice resources group (GeoSWIRL), led by Eric Sproles.
 As a member of this lab group, I have worked on...
-GeoSWIRL [Storymap][1] \n\n\n MSU Rooftop Snow Monitoring [Application][2]
+GeoSWIRL [Storymap][1] MSU Rooftop Snow Monitoring [Application][2]